• Skip to primary navigation

 Well, you can probably guess that I grew up with these Crostoli.

-As I was frying these “bow tie cookies”, I was transported back to my childhood.
-That’s the magical ability of food… you never know what memories can be unlocked, just by a smell.
+While frying these “bow tie cookies,” I was transported back to my childhood.
+That’s the magical ability of food… you never know what memories can be unlocked just by a smell.

 I remember the frenzy of activity that was my mom and grandmother preparing traditional foods for family and friends.
 Everyone looked forward to having these carnival fritters.

-Hope both of these recipes for crispy Crostoli, will contribute to your carnival celebrations!
+I hope both of these recipes for crispy Crostoli will contribute to your carnival celebrations!

 THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.